iCliniq Logo

 • Helical or spiral computed tomography angiography (CTA) can visualize the aortic branches.
 Multidetector computed tomography (MDCT) scans can visualize the rapid increase in the size of the AAA that may result in rupture.

-• Postoperative follow-up imaging after endovascular aneurysm repair (EVAR) can be done with a CT scan.
+• A CT scan can be used for postoperative follow-up imaging after endovascular aneurysm repair (EVAR).
 Endoleak (persistent blood flow within the sac) is the most common complication after EVAR, occurring in about twenty-five percent of patients.
-Endoleak is classified into five types based on the source of blood flow into the aneurysm sac.
+Based on the source of blood flow into the aneurysm sac, endoleak is classified into five types.

 • Type 1 - The ineffective sealing of the graft site (an early complication of endoleaks).